jdasfd/pars/README.md

     > non-overlapped.lst
 # spanr statop: Coverage on chrosomes for one YAML crossed another
 # --all: Only write whole genome stats
+# $F[4] means the col5 - overlappedSize
-# extract those genes without overlapped regions
+# so non-overlapped.lst contains all genes without overlapping

 # PARS genes
 cat non-overlapped.lst |